 Technical Analysis Summary

 Hey traders, Jenna here!
-On this ZKUSDT daily chart, draw a bold red downtrend line connecting the Jan 22 peak at 0.035 to the Feb 7 low at 0.0095 โ that’s our aggressive bear channel to watch for breaks.
+On this ZKUSDT daily chart, draw a bold red downtrend line connecting the Jan 22 peak at 0.035 to the Feb 7 low at 0.0095 – that's our aggressive bear channel to watch for breaks.
 Add horizontal lines at key support 0.0090 (strong, green) and resistance 0.0150 (strong, red).
 Sketch a fib retracement from the Jan 16 low to Jan 22 high for potential bounce levels at 0.0236 (38.2%) and 0.0288 (61.8%).
 Rectangle the consolidation zone Jan 28-Feb 4 between 0.012-0.018.
 Mark volume spikes with green arrows up on the big red candles for distribution.
 Long entry zone at 0.0095 with stop below 0.0085, target 0.0150.
 Ride the trend if it snaps up on zkSync hype!

 Risk Assessment: high